 There are of course other brands that produce eye makeup for sensitive eyes, (and it’ll say so on the packaging), but I like the science behind Butterflies.
 I like the fact that the brand is underpinned by an optometrist and a pharmacist.
 I like the fact that it has been recognised by the optical industry as well as by the cosmetics industry.

 This is a paid partnership with Butterflies Health Care.
 All of the products I requested, were sent to me for purposes of review.
 Everything I write is 100% honest and all content is my own.
 The advice in the first half of the post is the same for any brand of makeup.
 And if you wear glasses you might like my makeup tips for spectacle wearers.

-Thank you for reading and thank you very much for supporting those brands that support What Lizzy Loves.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+Thank you for reading and thank you very much for supporting those brands that support What Lizzy Loves.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.